 This phenomenon of medicalization of mental health has been further informed by the creation of a host of medications aimed at correcting “biochemical balances,” particularly neurotransmitters.
 And, due to the influence of the profit motives of Big Pharma, data and labels become a strategic weapon used to create a formal medical issue and associated diagnosis via the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

-A case in point would be the creation of Premenstrual Dysphoric Disorder (PMDD), first added to the DSM-5, not coincidentally, when Eli Liily’s patient on Prozac was set to expire as a treatment for depression.
-Lisa Cosgrove, Professor Counseling and School Psychology at the University of Massachusetts-Boston and Clinical Psychologist, describes a disturbing picture about these potentially pernicious marriage of pharmaceutical profits and deceptive marketing:
+A case in point would be the creation of Premenstrual Dysphoric Disorder (PMDD), first added to the DSM-5, not coincidentally, when Eli Liily’s patent on Prozac was set to expire as a treatment for depression.
+Lisa Cosgrove, Professor Counseling and School Psychology at the University of Massachusetts-Boston and Clinical Psychologist, describes a disturbing picture about the potentially pernicious marriage of pharmaceutical profits and deceptive marketing:

 Women were encouraged to diagnose themselves with Premenstrual Dysphoric Disorder (“Think it’s PMS?
 Think again it could be PMDD”) and to take advantage of a “new” treatment that had been developed: “Sarafem.”
 Eli Lilly’s ad for Sarafem included the following statement: “PMDD affects millions of women . . . but the good news is that your doctor can treat PMDD with a new treatment called Sarafem.”
 What women were not told in these ads is that the psychotropic medication produced by Eli Lilly to treat PMDD was Prozac, which was relabeled as Sarafem and manufactured in pink and lavender pills.